Truthful Mechanisms with Implicit Payment Computation: Preliminaries

 \xhdr{Allocation and Mechanism Properties.} Let $b_{-i}$ denote the vector of bids of all agents but agent $i$.
 We can now write the vector of bids as $b=(b_{-i}, b_i)$.
 Similar notation will be used for other vectors.

-We next list two central properties, truthfulness and individual rationality. \begin{itemize} \item Mechanism $\mathcal{M}$ is {\em truthful} if for every agent $i$ truthful bidding is a {\em dominant strategy} in $\mathcal{M}$.
-That is, for every agent $i$, bidding $t_i$ always maximizes her utility, regardless of what the other agents bid.
+We next list two central properties, truthfulness and individual rationality. \begin{itemize} \item Mechanism $\mathcal{M}$ is {\em truthful} if for every agent $i$ truthful bidding is a {\em dominant strategy}: for every agent $i$, bidding $\type_i$ always maximizes her utility, regardless of what the other agents bid.
 Formally,